 We normally look at rent levels each year.
 We'll let you know about any changes to your rent.
 If your rent goes up we'll let you know at least four weeks before the changes.
 This will usually be on the first Monday in April.
 We also look at service charges each year and they may go up or down to cover the cost of the service you get.

-If you get housing benefit you need to tell your local council's housing benefit section of any changes to your rent or service charges.
+If you get housing benefit or universal credit you need to tell your local council's housing benefit section of any changes to your rent or service charges, or update your journal if claiming universal credit.